No, Jimmy Garoppolo and Patrick Mahomes do not make this list

 1. Super Bowl LIII: Tom Brady and Jared Goff (17 years, 2 months, 11 days)

-The parallels with this Super Bowl rematch are downright scary.
-One of those being the role reversal for Brady, who 17 years ago was the young quarterback leading the upstart Patriots in his first Super Bowl against veteran Kurt Warner and the Rams' "Greatest Show on Turf."
+The parallels in age difference were downright scary.
+One of those being the role reversal for Brady, who 17 years earlier was the young quarterback leading the upstart Patriots in his first Super Bowl against veteran Kurt Warner and the Rams' "Greatest Show on Turf."
 New England's victory in Super Bowl XXXVI launched the Brady/Belichick dynasty.
-Will we see a changing of the guard on Sunday with Goff and Sean McVay?
+The win in Super Bowl LIII continued it.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports’ Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.